ViiSiX/DanceCats/docs/job_and_schedule.rst

 **How schedules work?**

-There are a process querying the DanceCat database for every *n interval seconds* (default n = 60) to check if there is any schedule is set to run on next n seconds.
+There are a process querying the DanceCats database for every *n interval seconds* (default n = 60) to check if there is any schedule is set to run on next n seconds.
 Those scheduled jobs will be run and the schedules' next run time will be update.

 **Update outdated schedules**

-For some reason your DanceCat was shutdown, after restart, you need to run following commands to update the outdated schedules:
+For some reason your DanceCats was shutdown, after restart, you need to run following commands to update the outdated schedules:

 .. code-block:: bash

-   su - dancecat
+   su - dancecats

-   cd /opt/dancecat
+   cd /opt/dancecats
-   export CONFIG_FILE=/etc/dancecat/config.cfg
+   export CONFIG_FILE=/etc/dancecats/config.cfg
-   python -m DanceCat.Console schedule_update
+   python -m DanceCats.Console schedule_update